 The Jazz Festival in August has performances by international and regional jazz musicians.

-ShoppingOakville's leading shopping mall is Oakville Place, off Trafalgar Road at 240 Leighland Ave.; among its more than 100 stores are Hudson's Bay and Sears.
+ShoppingOakville's leading shopping mall is Oakville Place, off Trafalgar Road at 240 Leighland Ave.; among its more than 100 stores is Hudson's Bay.